 Travellers who are not fully vaccinated will still be subject to more restrictive travel rules.
 Unvaccinated travellers are still unable to board a flight departing from a Canadian airport and will also have issues with boarding return flights to Canada.
 Unvaccinated travellers are also required to take a PCR pre-arrival test.
 Foreign nationals who are unvaccinated are not eligible to board a flight to Canada.
 Any unvaccinated traveller who manages to arrive at a Canadian port of entry will be required to quarantine for 14 days and take post-arrival testing.

 Adjusted Travel Health Notice and International Flight Openings

 The Government of Canada is adjusting its Travel Health Notice from a Level 3 to a Level 2 (i.e., the Government will no longer recommend that Canadians avoid non-essential travel).
 Further, Transport Canada’s Notice to Airmen that restricts where international passenger flights can arrive in Canada is expiring on February 28, 2022.
 As such, all passenger-carrying international flights will be permitted to land at Canadian airports that are designated by the Canada Border Services Agency to receive international passenger flights.

 We will continue to monitor the border measures as they are adjusted by the Government of Canada.
-To stay up-to-date with all current immigration and COVID-19 updates, visit the MLT Aikins COVID-19 Resource Centre.

 The immigration group at MLT Aikins can provide guidance and assistance in ensuring that all prospective travellers are fully aware of their ability to travel and whether any exemptions apply.